 After this, services started to appear which took care of that “same-network” limitation.
 These are the more recent “Cloud” services.
 Cloud storage services are available from almost anywhere in the world, usually through a web page, or a installable client application.
-Dropbox, Google Drive, Box, and OneDrive (and OneDrive for Business – more on this shortly…), are all cloud storage services.
+Dropbox, Google Drive, Box, and OneDrive (more on this shortly…), are all cloud storage services.
 Another great advance with these Cloud storage services, was the amount of storage you could get for free, or very little cost.
-In fact, the storage capacity for some of these cloud storage services outpaced what we (CNSIT) could provide locally by hundreds of gigabytes per user.
+In fact, the storage capacity for some of these cloud storage services outpaced what we (CNSIT) could provide locally by thousands of gigabytes per user.
 It soon became clear that we shouldn’t try to compete, and should instead work towards utilizing these stores.

 From there, you can click on the OneDrive image – and initiate the service as needed.